The Top 12 Materials that Block WiFi Signals

 Anything with large amounts of water, such as fish tanks, indoor waterfall walls, and the water inside human bodies, interfere with WiFi signals.
 How does water affect the WiFi signal?

-The impurities in water make it a conductor of electricity, meaning that water has the ability to absorb the WiFi signal.
-In addition, water reflects and refracts sound waves, causing them to take longer to travel between your connected devices and the wireless router (and vice versa).
+The impurities in water make it a conductor of electricity, meaning that water has the ability to absorb WiFi signals.
+In addition, water reflects and refracts sound waves, causing them to take longer to travel between your devices and wireless router (and vice versa).

 11 - Appliances

-Home appliances, like refrigerators, dishwashers, stoves, ovens, and microwave ovens, are composed of electrical components and metals, which makes them a source for electrical interference.
+Home appliances, like refrigerators, dishwashers, stoves, ovens, and microwave ovens, are composed of electrical components and metals, which makes them a source of electrical interference.

 12 - Furniture